micmejia/bible-dump/NKJV/Isaiah/Isa 42.md

 The Lord shall go forth like a mighty man; He shall stir up _His_ zeal like a man of war.
 He shall cry out, yes, shout aloud; He shall prevail against His enemies. ## Promise of the Lord's Help

 ###### 14
-"I have held My peace a long time, I have been still and restrained Myself. _Now_ I will cry like a woman in [^e]labor, I will pant and gasp at once.
+"I have held My peace a long time, I have been still and restrained Myself. _Now_ I will cry like a woman in labor, I will pant and gasp at once.

 ###### 15
 I will lay waste the mountains and hills, And dry up all their vegetation; I will make the rivers coastlands, And I will dry up the pools.